 The dedicated staff requires motivation as much as the in-house staff does, but with some peculiarities in the process.
 Here are some tips for doing it in the best way:

 Rule #1: don’t draw a divide between the in-house and dedicated development teams

-Rule #2: Issue similar rewards to in-house and dedicated staff
+Rule #2: Issue similar rewards to the in-house and dedicated staff

 It relates to all bonuses, premium payments, vacation leaves, corporate events, and other extra perks.
-Make sure that all staff enjoys equal access to these extras to keep staff enthusiastic and committed to your job.
+Make sure that all employees enjoy equal access to these extras to keep staff enthusiastic and committed to your job.

 Rule #3: Give timely feedback